mei28/luminate.nvim/README.md

     * opts: Options for keymap.
     * enabled: Enable or disable undo highlight.
 * redo: Configuration for redo highlight.
-    * hlgroup: The highlight group to use for redo.
     * guibg: Background color for GUIs.
     * fg: Foreground color.
     * HIGHLIGHT_THRESHOLD: Skip highlight if redone text exceeds this fraction of total lines.